My Beautiful, Wonderful Mom

 My fabulous, wonderful, beautiful mom.

-At 91 she is a breast cancer survivor in remission for 30 years, and my inspiration!
-She still drives around Puerto Princesa, Palawan, Philippines, where we have all moved to.
+Mom is a breast cancer survivor, in remission for more than 30 years, and my inspiration!
+Up until a couple of years ago, she drove herself to the store when needed, in Puerto Princesa, Palawan, Philippines, where we have all moved to.
 She is still so independent.
 For my mom, there is nothing she cannot do if she sets her mind to it.
 When I feel weak and insecure about doing something, I think of how my mom just jumps in feet first and gets the job done, no matter what it is.

-My mom is so strong, kind, and generous to a fault.
+My mom is very strong willed, kind, and generous to a fault.
+She is also very witty, and sharp tongued.
+She likes to “cut to the chase” as it were.
+We love to banter and make snide remarks, sometimes humorously aimed at each other.
 Without her unconditional love and support, I would not be the woman I am today.

-Mom was raised in Oklahoma city, Oklahoma, USA.
-During World War II she was one of the women who worked for the Douglas Aircraft Plant to rivet airplanes for the war effort.
-I guess this helped her to become the handy gal she always is.
-She's always trying to fix things herself still.
+Mom was born and raised on a farm in Oklahoma city, Oklahoma, USA.
+During World War II.
+She was one of the women who worked for the Douglas Aircraft Plant to rivet airplanes for the WWII war effort, like Rosie the riveter.
+I guess this helped her to become the handy gal she always is till today.
+She's always trying to fix things herself.

 Helen Limjoco 1946 - Quezon Province